wltechblog/thingino-installers/wyze-cam-2/README.md

 4. Hold down the reset button while plugging in, continue to hold until the status light turns blue, about 5 seconds.
 5. If everything is correct, the process takes just under 4 minutes.
 6. You should now see the camera's new wireless network for provisioning it.
+7. After setting up the camera in webui, make sure to update to current firmware as the included files are only updated periodically.
+You can upate via webui in `Tools->Sysupgrade tool` or via ssh using `sysupgrade -p`